krishna2/krishna2.github.io/health.md

 Another one of the easiest to say: For starters, incorporate some kind of exercise.
 Be it even walking.
 Combine it with some music or audiobooks - and you are hitting two birds in one stone.

 ### 4. Diet

-Sadly there is no one magic pill .... (as much as Ozempic or whatever new drug claims to be?) ... this is super tricky.
+Sadly there is no one magic pill .... (as much as whatever new drug claims to be?) ... this is super tricky.

 ### 5. Sleep